RickvanBerlo/RickvanBerlo/README.md

 ## 🔭 General

-- 👴 I'm 24 years young.
+- 👴 I'm a young and enthusiastic developer that wants to learn new stuff.
 - 📚 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Learning more about different java frameworks.
+- 🥅 Goals: Learning more about different java frameworks.
 - ⚡ Fun fact: I love to play board games with my friends

 ## 🔧 Technologies & Tools